logo

 via Bangkok

-This censored cover is postmarked Penang on 11 October 1940 and is routed to the USA via Hong Kong and so it is likely that it was flown by BOAC on the Penang to Bangkok leg of the Eastern Route and then on the last Bangkok - Hong Kong flight.
-It would then be flown from Hong Kong to San Francisco by Pan American Airways.
+It is routed to the USA via Hong Kong and so it may have been flown on 12 October (flight WS24) by BOAC on the Penang to Bangkok leg of the Horseshoe Route [4] and then on the last Bangkok - Hong Kong flight.
+It would then be flown from Hong Kong to San Francisco by Pan American Airways on route FAM 14.

 A China National Aviation Corporation (CNAC) Chungking - Rangoon service had started in October 1939 with the first flight from Rangoon being on November 2.
 It connected with the earlier Chungking - Hong Kong service that had started in December 1937.
-From 25 October 1940, the connection between Hong Kong and the Eastern Route was via this service.
+From 25 October 1940, the connection between Hong Kong and the Horseshoe Route was via this service.

 Via Singapore

 From May 1941, the Pan American service between Manila (Philippines) and Hong Kong was changed so that every second week it went instead to Singapore.
 From September 1941, there was a weekly service from Manila to both Hong Kong and Singapore.
-This meant that from May, the CNAC route between Rangoon and Hong Kong was no longer used to connect the Eastern Route with the PAA route to the USA.
+This meant that from May, the CNAC route between Rangoon and Hong Kong was no longer used to connect the Horseshoe Route with the PAA route to the USA.

 Hong Kong services ceased with its fall to the Japanese in December 1941.